sambow23/blender-remix/README.md

 2. Install the addon in Blender:
    - Go to `Edit > Preferences > Add-ons`
    - Click `Install...` and select the `rtx_remix_importer` folder
-   - Enable the "RTX Remix USD Importer" addon
+   - Enable the "Remix Toolkit for Blender" addon

 ## Usage